appgardenstudios/hyaline/www/content/documentation/how-to/install-github-app.md

 ### 2. Setup Secrets and Environment Variables
 You will need to setup the following secrets and environment variables in the forked `hyaline-github-app-config` repository.

-Note: Since Hyaline uses GitHub Personal Access Tokens (PATs) issued by you to act on your behalf, it is recommended to create a service account and use that account to issue the necessary tokens.
-This is so that the comments made by Hyaline on pull requests will use the service account name.
+Note: Since Hyaline uses GitHub Personal Access Tokens (PATs) issued by you to act on your behalf, it is recommended to create a dedicated service account to use when issuing PATs.
+This is so that the comments made by Hyaline on pull requests will use the service account name instead of an individual's name.
 The service account will need read access to each repository that the GitHub App has access to, and write access to the forked `hyaline-github-app-config` repository.

 #### Secrets
 The following repository secrets should be created in the forked `hyaline-github-app-config` repo: